ThermIQ/thermiq_mqtt-ha/README.md

 Contributions are welcome!
 If you'd like to contribute, feel free to pick up anything on the current [GitHub issues](https://github.com/ThermIQ/thermiq_mqtt-ha/issues) list!
 Also, help making a nice lovelace card would be great!

-### Code Formatting
-This is a first hack.
-Our experience with Home Assistant is limited but expanding.
-In the future we should follow the core Home Assistant style guidelines.
-Code should be formatted with `black` and imports sorted with `isort`.